airr-community/common-repo-wg/recommendations.md

 Repository for Adaptive Immune Receptor Repertoire Data held at the National Institutes of Health, Rockville, Maryland, USA from June 27-30, 2016.
-The primary changes were: reorganization of the document to improve its logical structure, clarification of the recommenation that access to AIRR data be "as open as possible", and clarification of the language around intellectual property.
+The primary changes were: reorganization of the document to improve its logical structure, clarification of the recommendation that access to AIRR data be "as open as possible", and clarification of the language around intellectual property.

 The first three sets of recommendations: (1) state the general principles for